Episode & Main Title Translation in Subs and Dubs

 Do not translate the main title card if not voiced over.
 This rule also applies to non-english main titles.

-*Exception: Korean subs for Japanese original title.
+*Exception: Korean subs for Japanese content.
 See Korean Timed Text Style Guide.

 - For Korean assets: